qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Search radius
 --------------

-Search radius is the distance QGIS uses to ``search`` for the closest vertex you are trying to select when you click on the map.
-If you aren't within the search radius, QGIS won't find and select any vertex for editing.
+:guilabel:`Search radius for vertex edits` is the distance QGIS uses to ``search`` for the vertex to select when you click on the map.
+If you are not within the search radius, QGIS will not find and select any vertex for editing.
 The search radius for vertex edits can be defined under the :menuselection:`Settings -->` |options|
-:menuselection:`Options --> Digitizing` tab.
-This is the same place where you define the snapping default values.
+:menuselection:`Options --> Digitizing` tab (this is where you define the snapping default values).

-Snap tolerance and search radius are set in ``map units`` or ``pixels``, so you may find you need to experiment to get them set right.
-If you specify too big of a tolerance, QGIS may snap to the wrong vertex, especially if you are dealing with a large number of vertices in close proximity.
-Set the search radius too small, and it won't find anything to move.
+Snap tolerance and search radius are set in ``map units`` or ``pixels``.
+You may need to experiment to get them right.
+If you specify a too big tolerance, QGIS may snap to the wrong vertex, especially if you are dealing with a large number of vertices in close proximity.
+The smaller the search radius, the more difficult it will be to hit what you want to move.

 .. index:: Topological editing